nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Current Situation**: Names must be alphanumeric, hence characters such as '/', ',' or '-' are not allowed to be input into the Address Book despite their prevalence in names in real life.
 * **Proposed Improvement**: Update the name validation to allow for special characters to be included in names.

-### 7. Improve Grade Command success message.
-* **Current Situation**: Current success message for the GradeCommand is "Added grade to Person: PERSON_NAME", even though the GradeCommand can be used to edit a student's grade as well.
-* **Proposed Improvement**: Update the success message to "Edited grade of Person: PERSON_NAME"

-### 8. Maintain the same displayed list when editing contacts.
+### 7. Maintain the same displayed list when editing contacts.
 * **Current Situation**: Upon a successful edit of a contact, the displayed list will update to show the list of all unarchived contacts.
 * **Proposed Improvement**: Maintain the same list of contacts from before the edit command was executed, and display the updated information of the edited person.

-### 9. Maintain the same displayed list when editing contacts' grades.
+### 8. Maintain the same displayed list when editing contacts' grades.
 * **Current Situation**: Upon a successful edit of the grade a contact, the displayed list will update to show the list of all unarchived contacts.
 * **Proposed Improvement**: Maintain the same list of contacts from before the grade command was executed, and display the updated information of the edited person.

-### 10. Improve input validation for `findday` command to only take in days of the week.
+### 9. Improve input validation for `findday` command to only take in days of the week.
 * **Current Situation**: Users can input any value for the `DAY` parameter of the `findday` command.
 * **Proposed Improvement**: Create an enum of valid `DAY` inputs (i.e. the days of the week), and display an error message to the user if the value input to the `DAY` parameter does not match any of the valid inputs.